Keep Your Home Warm and Safe During the Winter

 Sara Croymans and Lori Hendrickson, Extension Educators — Family Resiliency

 December 2012; revised October 2016 by Lori Hendrickson.

 As we think about winter weather, we think about increased utility costs, but we may need to consider additional measures to stay warm and safe at home.
 Staying warm can be much more challenging if the heat goes out in your home.
 Community resources may be available to help those who need assistance heating their home.

 Both homeowners and renters can save on heating costs and help keep their homes warm by taking simple steps.

-- Set your heat at 68 degrees or higher.
+- Set your heat at 68 degrees or lower.
 To save on heating bills, close off rooms you are not using and turn down the thermostat when you are not home or are sleeping.

 - Keep extra blankets, sleeping bags, and warm winter coats available if the power goes out.